heyitsmeharv/heyitsmeharv/README.md

 I'm from Oxford, England 🇬🇧 and I'm currently working at [**Davies-Group**](https://technology.davies-group.com/technology/) 💼

-I started my professional career as a front-end developer since graduating with a degree in software for games 🕹️👾🎮.
+I started my professional career as a front-end developer after graduating with a degree in software for games 🕹️👾🎮.
-I have since branched out into many different roles, taking on both problem solving, client facing and leadership roles.
-I would describe myself as being a fun, friendly, enthusiastic problem solver with an inquisitive mindset.
+I have since branched out into various roles, taking on both problem-solving, client-facing, and leadership roles.
+I would describe myself as a fun, friendly, and enthusiastic problem solver with an inquisitive mindset, who has a proven track record of delivering large-scale commercialised web applications written in React.js hosted on AWS cloud infrastructure.

 In my spare time you can catch me:
 -  🇪🇸 Aprendiendo Castiano